-Eighteen parent involvement specialists are funded through Title I, Part A and serve 18 Title I schools and the First Step program.
-The program support parents in building and developing partnerships with schools to help children achieve the state’s high academic standards.
+Eight S.A.F.E.
+(Student Achievement through Family Engagement) Liaisons are funded through Title I, Part A and serve 18 Title I schools and the First Step program.
+The program supports parents in building and developing partnerships with schools to help children achieve the state's high academic standards.

 Title I, Part A funds are used to provide teachers to support students in reading and/or math.
 (Download list of Title I schools in Newport News.)

 Title II, Part A: Preparing, Training, Recruiting High Quality Teachers and Principals

 Funds from this grant are used to increase student achievement by increasing the number of highly qualified teachers, paraprofessionals, principals and other staff members.
 Funding includes substitutes/stipends for new teachers and mentors, and reimbursement for teachers and paraprofessionals for courses.
 Funds provide professional development for school, staff and central office administrators in leadership and school improvement.